Use a DataObjectHandler

 Create a new text file in your ABL web app project's /PASOEContent/WEB-INF/openedge folder with the same

-name as the ABL service and with the extension .map
+name as the ABL service and with the extension .map (for example, HelloService.map).
+The

-application PROPATH.
+discoverable in the application PROPATH.

-At minimum, you need to define a single service within a services object.
-Like this:
+At minimum, you need to define a single service within a services object, like this:

 |